 You need to publish your iOS app to the App Store so that your clients can access it.
 After you finish building and customizing the desired features of your app, the next step is publishing.
 Publishing your app is submitting it for review on the Client CMS Panel, our dedicated iOS Uploads Team will then prepare and upload your app to the App Store so that your app can be publicly available.

-- In order for Uploads Team to publish your app, you need to have two-factor authentication enabled on the Apple ID account.
+- In order for Uploads Team to publish your app, you need to have two-factor authentication enabled on your Apple Developer account.
 To enable it, please follow the instructions on Apple's Two-Factor Authentication article.

 - You also need to have the following before publishing your app: